cmotc/vaLAIR/LUA.md

         end

-**where\_is\_room\_corner\_x:** returns the current Coarse(tile) X position of the map generation cursor on the *room containing the cursor's current* *position*.
+**where\_is\_room\_corner\_x:** returns the current Coarse(tile) X position of the room corner on the *room containing the cursor's current* *position*.

         function where_is_room_corner_x()